e-lab/GameMatch/torch-flappy/README.md

-# Keras-FlappyBird
+# Torch7-FlappyBird

-A single 200 lines of python code to demostrate DQN with Keras
+A single 200 lines of python code to demostrate DQN with Torch7

 Please read the following blog for details

 https://yanpanlau.github.io/2016/07/10/FlappyBird-Keras.html

+Modifier by Eugenio Culurciello to work on Torch7

 ![](animation1.gif)

 # Installation Dependencies:

 * Python 2.7
+* Torch7
-* Keras 1.0
+* lutorpy
 * pygame
 * scikit-image